rileygelwicks/eastwestaudio/doc/index.rst

 Globs support only one option: ``I``.
 By default, globs are case-sensitive, but if this option is passed they will ignore case.
-(Globs are implemented with Python fnmatch_ module.)
+(Globs are implemented with Python's fnmatch_ module.)

 .. _fnmatch: http://www.python.org/doc/current/lib/module-fnmatch.html